localstack/docs/content/en/developer-guide/Concepts/index.md

 The components necessary to run the LocalStack server application are collectively referred to as the _runtime_.
 This includes the Gateway, scheduled worker threads, etc. The runtime is distinct from the CLI, which runs on the host.
 Currently, there is no clear separation between the two, you will notice this, for example, in the configuration, where some config variables are used for both the CLI and the runtime.
 Similarly, there is code used by both.
 Separating the two is an ongoing process.

-## Packages, installers, and the LocalStack Package Manager (LPM)
+## Packages and installers
 Whenever we rely on certain third party software, we install it using our installation hierarchy, which consists of packages and installers.

 A package defines a specific kind of software we need for certain services, for example [dynamodb-local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
 It also encapsulates general information like name, available versions, etc., and manages the access to the actual installer that is used.

-The installer manages all installation-related information: the destination, the actual installation routine, etc. There are various types of installers available, depending on what we need to install (executables, jar files, GitHub assets,...), so before you start reinventing the wheel, please check if there is a suitable installer available.
-For example, if you need to download a jar file, you can use the `DownloadInstaller` base class.
-You then overwrite it in a manner like `<MyDownloadName>Installer(DownloadInstaller)` and all you need to provide is the download link (more in the example below).
-Most of the base installers work in a similar fashion.
+The installer manages all installation-related information: the destination, the actual installation routine, etc.
+There are various types of installers available as base classes that try to minimize the required effort to install software, depending on what we need to install (executables, jar files, GitHub assets,...).
+So before you start reinventing the wheel, please check if there is a suitable class available that you can overwrite.

 Packages and installers can usually be found in `packages.py` in the `localstack/services/<service>` folder of the service that requires the dependency.
 Dependencies that are required by multiple services are saved under `localstack/packages`.

+Additionally, there is the LocalStack Package Manager (LPM).
-`lpm` is a module located in `localstack.cli`.
-It provides a [Click](https://click.palletsprojects.com/)-powered CLI interface to trigger installations.
+`lpm` is a module located in `localstack.cli` that provides a [Click](https://click.palletsprojects.com/)-powered CLI interface to trigger installations.

-It uses the Plugins mechanism to discover packages. _LPM_ can be used directly as a module, and if called without a specific command it prints an extensive description of its available commands:
+It uses the Plugins mechanism to discover packages.
+_LPM_ can be used directly as a module, and if called without a specific command it prints an extensive description of its available commands:

 ```python
 source .venv/bin/activate